-This 0-5 Foot Noncombustible Zone is measured horizontally from the edge of the home's exterior walls and, if present, outermost posts of a deck or overhead structure, extending outward 5 feet (see Figure 2).
+The 0-5 Foot Noncombustible Zone is measured horizontally from the edge of the home's exterior walls and, if present, the outermost posts of a deck or overhead structure, extending outward to 5 feet (see Figure 2).
 This noncombustible area also extends vertically to the sky.